ghrgriner/anki-stats/README.md

 database fields in greater detail than that provided in the (mostly non-technical) [Anki Manual](https://docs.ankiweb.net)

-3. Provide Python code that generates tabular output that matches the output in the statistics window for each table or figure (although for brevity we omit the figure footnotes and provide code that matches only one radio button selection, usually the '1 month' radio button selection
+3. Provide Python (pandas) code that generates tabular output that matches the output in the statistics window for each table or figure (although for brevity we omit the figure footnotes and provide code that matches only one radio button selection, usually the '1 month' radio button selection